Maziar110/nostratheus/README.md

 The `book_of_future.py` is responsible for training the model and runs just once to train model.
 You can run it your self or just run `pigeon.py` which is prometheus exporter and if there is no trained file, runs it and then exposes predicted values to prometheus.

-`If you had any question, feel free to be in touch with me`
+`If you had any question, feel free to be in touch with me via maziar.sh110[@]gmail.com`